What Will be Open in Taipei During Lunar New Year 2025?

 Chinese New Year cakes for sale at Nanmen Market

-For traditional daytime markets selling items for Lunar New Year, such as Dihua Street and Nanmen Market, it’s best to visit them in the 2 to 3 weeks (and especially the weekends) before Lunar New Year.
+For traditional daytime markets selling items for Lunar New Year, such as Dihua Street and Nanmen Market, it’s best to visit them in the 2 to 3 weeks before Lunar New Year.

 That’s when they will be packed with people, decorated with lanterns, and selling all kinds of goods and foods for Chinese New Year.
-During Lunar New Year, they will be dead just like everywhere else.
+Weekends are especially packed, to the point where it’s not enjoyable.
+Try to go on weekdays or in the morning on weekends.

 See my guide to Dihua Street for more info.